The key difference between silicon and silica is that silicon is a chemical element whereas silica is a chemical compound.

 Silica is a common oxide form of silicon.
 Silicon is commercially prepared using silica in an electric arc furnace.
 Both silica and silicon have lattice structures.
 But silica differs from silicon due to the presence of silicon-oxygen covalent bonding.
-This accounts for all the different properties between two.
+This accounts for all the different properties between the two.

-In silica, silicon and oxygen atoms join each other by covalent bonds form a huge crystal structure.
-Each sulfur atom is surrounded by four oxygen atoms (tetrahedrally).
-Silica doesn’t conduct electricity, because there aren’t any delocalized electrons.
-Further, it is highly thermo stabilized.
-Silica has a very high melting point, because a large number of sulfur-oxygen bonds have to be broken in order to melt it.
-When it is given a very high temperature and cooled at a certain rate, the melted silica will solidify to form glass.
+In silica, silicon and oxygen atoms join each other by covalent bonds to form a huge crystal structure.
+Each silicon atom has four oxygen atoms surrounding it (tetrahedrally).
+Silica doesn’t conduct electricity because there aren’t any delocalized electrons.
+Furthermore, it is highly thermo-stabilized.
+Silica has a very high melting point because a large number of silicon-oxygen bonds have to be broken in order to melt it.
+When we give a very high temperature and cool at a certain rate, the molten silica will solidify to form glass.
 Silica doesn’t react with any acid except hydrogen fluoride.
 Moreover, it is not soluble in water or any organic solvent.

-What is the difference between silicon and silica?
+What is the Difference Between Silicon and Silica?